gdjohnson/TK19/concepts/inexact sciences.md

 5. closely related to surrealism, allegorization, where everyday life gets figuratively translated into a fantasy or sci-fi world
 6. re-framing—any reconceptualization of a domain typically presented in a familiar frame [2:32 PM] suspended reason: An additional approach I haven't seen yet, but wanna try my hand at, is writing about the present as if it were the science fiction of the past
-[2:33 PM] suspended reason: Cultural criticism, aka "artifact processing"—similar in some respects to stamp collecting, except it's the decomposition and analysis of some dense set of examples to understand how their dynamics interweave.
+[2:33 PM] suspended reason: Cultural criticism, aka "artifact processing"—similar in some respects to [[stamp collecting]], except it's the decomposition and analysis of some dense set of examples to understand how their dynamics interweave.
 Some people have called literature "applied philosophy"; here, you're basically trying to reverse-engineer the theory from its application, or at least, understood how the theory is contextualized.
 [2:34 PM] suspended reason: Comedy, parody, etc—I probably have the least to say about this, but often comedy defamiliarizes.
 It's also good at pointing out flaws in people's models pretty efficiently

 ## [[931774D]] on [[David Reisman]]'s sociological work